Why Should I Research Organizations?

 - Insider Info: Our Employer and Alumni Relations team posts exclusive updates from their outreach meetings with companies.

-- Vault: This website synthesizes in-depth research on companies, careers, and industries.
+- Firsthand: This website synthesizes in-depth research on companies, careers, and industries.
 You have access to it for free through our office.

 - Industries Page: On this page, we’ve compiled foundational information about industries, including subfields within the industry, how the industry appears on campus, and external job boards and professional associations.

 - Events Calendar: Check out our LionSHARE calendar regularly for the latest on Career Fairs, Micro Career Fairs, Employer Information Sessions, and Alumni-Student Networking events.

 - LionSHARE: Read company and job descriptions in our internship and job database .